cpluspluscrowe/ExcelWrapperCpp-CLI/README.md

 # ExcelWrapperCpp-CLI, Last Update: 2/2/17
 Flexible Wrapper for Excel using C++/CLI.
-The classes expose the underlying API, so you can use these methods and the original API where functionality has not yet been implemented, e.g. worksheet->GetWrappedWorksheet()-> Microsoft::Office::Interop::Excel API here
+The classes also the underlying API, so you can use the original API where functionality has not yet been implemented, e.g. worksheet->GetWrappedWorksheet()-> "Microsoft::Office::Interop::Excel API here"

 Documentation at: Main Page->ExcelWrapper->html